-The Emotional Prison is the psychological or functional mental state of being stuck in one’s False Self agency and efficacy — and therefore entrapped within or psychologically governed by Emotional Warfare’s interplay as well as the repeated cycle and underlying cycle(s) of self-abandonment found in the Building Blocks of the EBSS and Perceived Security — without access to the True Self and emotional freedom.
+With that established, the Emotional Prison is defined as the psychological or functional mental state of being stuck in one’s False Self agency and efficacy — and therefore entrapped within or psychologically governed by Emotional Warfare’s interplay as well as the repeated cycle and underlying cycle(s) of self-abandonment found in the Building Blocks of the EBSS and Perceived Security — without access to the True Self and emotional freedom.

 Level One: Inward Emotional Warfare (IEW)